tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/06_Purging/03_05_Purging_View_Your_Data.md

 ## View Purged Data in the Source Systems

-Any purged data is removed from the DPM System in a real-world environment; however, you can view purged data in the environment we generated for you as a sandbox.
-This includes two separate applications to simulate a company with multiple source systems.
+When the status bar reaches the end of the **REQUEST ID** field and turns fully green, the status changes to **Complete**.
+In a real-world environment, any purged data is completely removed from the DPM System.
+For this tutorial, access the two source systems set up for simulation purposes.

-The two applications that we picked up to simulate source systems are:
+The two applications that we use to simulate source systems are:

 - ![image](/articles/demo_project/DPM_Demo_Project/images/01_DSAR_Odoo.PNG) - Odoo is an open source ERP and CRM application.
 You can view more details about this application at their site: https://www.odoo.com/

 - ![image](/articles/demo_project/DPM_Demo_Project/images/01_DSAR_opensourcebilling_icon.png) - Open Source Billing (OSB), as its name indicates, is an open source billing system.
 Access its site https://opensourcebilling.org/ for more information.

+Search these systems for the data that our Customer, Rick Jones, requested to be deleted.
+You should not be able to locate Mr. Jones's data because his data should no longer be in either system.